Neutron Star Interior Composition Explorer: XCOM

 As part of NICER testing, a rapid-modulation X-ray device was developed called Modulated X-ray Source (MXS), which is being used to create an X-ray communication system (XCOM) demonstration.
 If approved and installed on the ISS, XCOM will transmit data encoded into X-ray bursts to the NICER platform, which may lead to the development of technologies that allow for gigabit bandwidth communication throughout the Solar System.
 As of February 2019 the XCOM test is scheduled for spring 2019.
 XCOM (inc MXS) was delivered to the ISS in May 2019.
 Once the test was complete XCOM and the STP-H6 payload malfunctioned in September 2021.
 It was removed in November 2021 and disposed of on Cygnus NG-16.

 Selected results

 In May 2018, NICER discovered an X-ray pulsar in the fastest stellar orbit yet discovered.
 The pulsar and its companion star were found to orbit each other every 38 minutes.

 On 21 August 2019 (UTC; 20 August in the U.S.), NICER spotted the brightest X-ray burst so far observed.
 It came from the neutron star SAX J1808.4−3658 about 11,000 light-years from Earth in the constellation Sagittarius.

+Astronomers using NICER found evidence that a neutron star from a low-mass X-ray binary in NGC 6624 is spinning at 716 Hz (times per second), or 42,960 revolutions per minute, the same velocity as the fastest known spinning neutron star PSR J1748−2446ad and the only one in such a binary system.